The Leadership Initiatives Team

 International Business Partnerships Coordinator

-My passion is to not just make a living but to make a difference.
-I join Leadership Initiatives because I know with what they are doing, we can change the world one community at a time.
-For me, it’s all about Legacy.
+He seeks to not only make a living but make a difference.
+He joined Leadership Initiatives because he knows with what they are doing, they can change the world one community at a time.
+For him, it is all about legacy.

 Mohammed Auwal Yakubu

 Auwal graduated from the University of Maiduguri where he studied Agriculture-Education (Double Hons.), he also has a master degree in International Affairs & Strategic Studies and a Diploma in Human Resources (HR).
 Auwal had worked with a multinational telecommunication industry for seven (7) years as a customer service professional before joining Leadership Initiatives (LI), he is a member of the "Association of Business Practitioners” (ABP), “Nigerian Institute of Management (NIM) and Young African Leaders Initiatives (YALI).